 Office Phone: 207-786-6363

 Since he was named head rowing coach at Bates in March 2009, Peter Steenstra has led the program into undoubtedly one of the finest in Division III.
-Bates women's rowing has competed in the NCAA Championships in every year, including six second-place finishes and two NCAA Division III championships (2015 & 2017) -- the only Bobcats in Bates College history to win a national team championship.
+Bates women's rowing has competed in the NCAA Championships in every year, including six second-place finishes and three NCAA Division III championships (2015, 2017 and 2018) -- the only Bobcats in Bates College history to win a national team championship.

 Steenstra was named 2017 Division III Coach of the Year by the College Rowing Coaches Association, after also receiving Men's and Women's Coach of the Year honors from the New England Small College Athletic Conference (NESCAC).
 He earned the same honors in 2015 as well.